mezo-org/musd/docs/README.md

 `cancelRevokeBurnList()`: It cancels the existing revoking mint process.
 The function first validates whether the `pendingRevokedBurnAddress` is non-zero to confirm the presence of an ongoing pending revoking process.
 Once verified, it resets both `revokeBurnListInitiated` and `pendingRevokedBurnAddress` to zero and `address(0)` respectively.
 Effectively finalizing the existing revoking process.

 `finalizeRevokeBurnList()`: This function revokes the minting capability to the borrower operations contract, previously designated in the `pendingRevokedBurnAddress`.
 It executes only after the governance delay has elapsed following the `revokeBurnListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingRevokedBurnAddress` and `revokeBurnListInitiated`.

+## Definitions

+_**Trove:**_ a collateralized debt position, bound to a single Ethereum address.
+Also referred to as a “CDP” in similar protocols.

+_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current collateral:USD price, to its entire debt

+_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current collateral:USD price, to the entire system debt

+_**Critical collateralization ratio (CCR):**_ 150%.
+When the TCR is below the CCR, the system enters Recovery Mode.

+_**Gas compensation:**_ A refund, in MUSD and collateral, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+Designed to ensure that liquidators are not dissuaded by potentially high gas costs.